stratospheric-dev/stratospheric/docs/runbooks/elb5xxAlarm.md

 1. Ensure there are active connections to the database by checking the [database dashboard](#)
 2. Verify the CPU, disk space and memory usage of the database cluster
 3. Resize the database to the next larger instance
-4. Restart the database the `./restart-db.sh` script
+4. Restart the database using the `./restart-db.sh` script

 ### The payment provider is unavailable